Pygmy Goat Percentage in Australia Explained

 Valais Blacknose sheep pixabay

-The female offspring continue to be bred to Full Blood sires, while only the top Full Blood males are bred to females of suitable similar breeds.
-The first generation offspring are F1 with 50% genetics of the new breed.
-Each generation then uses Purebred Sires/semen over the female offspring to increase each generation of offspring from 50% to 75%, then 87.5%, 93.75% and finally in the fifth generation all offspring reach Purebred status where the best males can be used for breeding.
+Each generation then uses Full Blood sires or semen over the female offspring to increase each generation of offspring from 50% to 75%, then 87.5%, 93.75% and finally in the fifth generation all offspring reach ‘Purebred’ status where the best males can then be used for breeding.

-In contrast, Pygmy Goat breeding in Australia doesn’t require a strict five-generation program using Full Blood sires.
+In contrast, Pygmy Goat breeding in Australia doesn’t require the same strict five-generation program using Full Blood sires.
 Instead, it allows for animals of either sex with any percentage of Pygmy genetics to contribute to the breeding program.
 This approach makes it easier to build up the breed numbers, but also creates a huge difference in appearance in the first few generations of offspring and can mean unexpected genetic throwbacks in colour, height and conformation down the track.

 This process does foster a diverse genetic pool when bred with suitable type Australian Miniature Goats and given the seriously limited number of Full Blood and Purebred Pygmy Goats in Australia this is crucial for the long-term health and vitality of the Pygmy Goat population in Australia to avoid the common problems associated with inbreeding depression.
 Preserving genetic diversity is essential as it creates a significant advantage in terms of disease resistance and overall hardiness of the breed.